martinhbramwell/CellMergeWorkAround/README.md

 	  -p GOOGLE_PWD, --user_passwd GOOGLE_PWD
 	                        The Google user's password

-You will need to have available the url of the spreadsheet and your Google Auth key for spreadsheets.
+You will need to provide, at least, the url of the spreadsheet and your Google Auth key for spreadsheets.

 An example command to execute would be :